1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/certification.md

 Confirm that the initial TrustEd Credential certification categories are:

 - TrustEd Credential Issuer; and
-- TrustEd Credential Receiver.
+- TrustEd Credential Verifier.

-Determine whether display requirements should be included within Receiver certification or whether a separate TrustEd Credential Displayer certification category is required.
+Determine whether display requirements should be included within Verifier certification or whether a separate TrustEd Credential Displayer certification category is required.

 ### 7.3 Open Badges 3.0 Certification Prerequisites

 Define the exact Open Badges 3.0 certification prerequisite or prerequisites for:

 - TrustEd Credential Issuer certification; and
-- TrustEd Credential Receiver certification.
+- TrustEd Credential Verifier certification.

 ### 7.4 Certification Evidence